RTEMS/rtems-docs/c-user/fatal-error/directives.rst

 .. rubric:: DESCRIPTION:

-This directive prints a message via :c:func:`printk` specified by the ``fmt`` parameter and optional parameters and then invokes the fatal error handler.
+This directive prints a message via :ref:`InterfacePrintk` specified by the ``fmt`` parameter and optional parameters and then invokes the fatal error handler.
 The fatal source is set to :c:macro:`RTEMS_FATAL_SOURCE_PANIC`.
 The fatal code is set to the value of the ``fmt`` parameter value.

 .. rubric:: CONSTRAINTS: